Turkey's economy grew hotter than expected 7% in Q1

-ISTANBUL, May 31 (Reuters) - Turkey's economy grew a more-than-expected 7% year-over-year in the first quarter, official data showed on Monday as pandemic restrictions were careful not to temper hot retail sales, exports and manufacturing.
+ISTANBUL, May 31 (Reuters) - Turkey's economy grew a more-than-expected 7% year-over-year in the first quarter, official data showed on Monday as pandemic restrictions did not temper hot retail sales, exports and manufacturing.

-Growth was driven by industrial production and other key sectors that have recovered well from the worst of coronavirus fallout last year.
-Most restrictions were lifted in March of this year, though a strict lockdown was imposed in late April.
+While new coronavirus measures were imposed at the end of last year, they did not impede manufacturing or other key sectors, and most were lifted in March.
+By late April, a strict lockdown was imposed again.

-In a Reuters poll, gross domestic product (GDP) was forecast to have expanded 6.7% year-on-year in the first quarter.
+In a Reuters poll, GDP was forecast to have expanded 6.7% year-on-year in the first quarter.

+The information and communications sector led the growth in the quarter, expanding 18.1% annually, followed by some services, which together rose 14.4%.

+The industrial sector, which has recovered well from the worst of the pandemic fallout last year, grew 11.7%.
+Construction and real estate, drivers in previous years, were the laggards.

 While Turkey was one of few economies to expand last year, its growth rate has languished in recent years well below its potential of about 5%.